How to Apply

 • The completed Application for Admission form

-• A typewritten personal statement of up to two pages;
+• A typewritten personal statement of no more than 600 words

-• Two letters of recommendation, sealed in envelopes signed across the flap by the recommender.
-These can be mailed separately for receipt by March 13 or included with your application.
+• Two letters of recommendation, sealed in envelopes signed across the flap by the recommender (these can be mailed separately for receipt by March 9 or included with your application)

 DOWNLOADABLE FORMS (.pdf format):

-TO APPLY ELECTRONICALLY (all materials must be received by March 13, 2009)
+To apply electronically (all materials must be received by March 9, 2012)

 1. Complete the Application for Admission and (if applicable) Financial Aid Application forms offline and save the forms on your computer.